gtaillandier/HydroAngleAnalyzer/docs/README.md

-# Contact Angle Analysis Documentation
+# HydroAngleAnalyzer Documentation

-Welcome to the documentation for the Contact Angle Analysis toolkit.
-This package provides both *sliced* and *binned* methods to compute the contact angle of droplets from molecular simulations.
+This package provides both *sliced* and *binned* methods to compute the contact angle of droplets from molecular dynamics simulations.

 ## Structure
 - `examples/`: Ready-to-run example scripts and notebooks